|

 Vic Gate (champion) v Den Graves

-The unique stipulation of two straight falls was added to make sure that both men got a fair shot as this was to be the end of their feud tonight.
-All other wrestlers were also warned to stay out of the proceedings.
+The unique stipulation of two straight falls was added to make sure that both men got a fair shot as this was to be the

 [Den Graves wins a fall by submission at 7:09]